KC7-Foundation/kc7_data/Scholomance/deathcon-scholomance.io.md

 Over the eons, DC2 developed a curriculum that delved deep into the mysteries of magic, pushing the boundaries of what was believed possible.
 Students from all corners of the mystical realm were drawn to the school, eager to harness its hidden knowledge.
 It is said that the secrets taught within its ancient halls ranged from time manipulation to dimensional conjuring, and the school was renowned for its relentless pursuit of magical excellence.
 The Scholomance Hidden Enclave stands on the cusp of a new era, its secrets unveiled to a select few and the world forever changed by its mystic revelations.
 The enigmatic institution continues to be a symbol of the endless pursuit of magical mastery, guarding ancient spells that hold the key to shaping the destiny of all enchanters and the mystical world at large.
 What the future holds for the Scholomance Hidden Enclave and its secrets remains a mystery, waiting to be uncovered by the next generation of magical scholars and adventurers.

-Scholomance Hidden Enclave - DC2 has a series of key partners who contribute to the success of our business:
+DC2 has a series of key partners who contribute to the success of our business:

 | Partner Name                    | Relationship                                               |
 |--------------------------------|------------------------------------------------------------|